Complementarity (physics): Bohr's lectures

+Debate following the lectures

 Complementarity was a central feature of Bohr's reply to the EPR paradox, an attempt by Albert Einstein, Boris Podolsky and Nathan Rosen to argue that quantum particles must have position and momentum even without being measured and so quantum mechanics must be an incomplete theory.
 The thought experiment proposed by Einstein, Podolsky and Rosen involved producing two particles and sending them far apart.
 The experimenter could choose to measure either the position or the momentum of one particle.
 Given that result, they could in principle make a precise prediction of what the corresponding measurement on the other, faraway particle would find.
 To Einstein, Podolsky and Rosen, this implied that the faraway particle must have precise values of both quantities whether or not that particle is measured in any way.
 Bohr argued in response that the deduction of a position value could not be transferred over to the situation where a momentum value is measured, and vice versa.

 Later expositions of complementarity by Bohr include a 1938 lecture in Warsaw and a 1949 article written for a festschrift honoring Albert Einstein.
 It was also covered in a 1953 essay by Bohr's collaborator Léon Rosenfeld.

 Mathematical formalism

-Complementarity is mathematically expressed by the operators that represent the observable quantities being measured failing to commute:
+For Bohr, complementarity was the "ultimate reason" behind the uncertainty principle.
+All attempts to grapple with atomic phenomena using classical physics were eventually frustrated, he wrote, leading to the recognition that those phenomena have "complementary aspects".
+But classical physics can be generalized to address this, and with "astounding simplicity", by describing physical quantities using non-commutative algebra.
+This mathematical expression of complementarity builds on the work of Hermann Weyl and Julian Schwinger, starting with Hilbert spaces and unitary transformation, leading to the theorems of mutually unbiased bases.